The Comprehensive Sickle Cell Center at Children's Hospital of Philadelphia has two components — clinical care and research.

-Children with sickle cell disease receive routine care in the Hematology Outpatient Clinic on the 4th floor of the Wood building at the Main Hospital and in specialty care centers in the CHOP Care Network.
+Children with sickle cell disease receive routine care in the Hematology Outpatient Clinic on the 3rd floor of the Buerger Center for Advanced Pediatric Care on the Raymond G. Perelman Campus and in specialty care centers in the CHOP Care Network.

-The clinics are staffed by a multidisciplinary team of board-certified pediatric hematologists, hematology nurse-specialists, and a social worker.
-Each child is assigned a physician who manages his or her outpatient care.
+The clinics are staffed by a multidisciplinary team of board-certified pediatric hematologists, hematology nurse-specialists, social workers, psychologists and child life specialists.
+Each child is assigned a physician who manages their outpatient care.
 Patient and family education is provided at the time of diagnosis and is incorporated into all clinic visits as part of comprehensive care.

 Outpatient and inpatient specialty services

-Because sickle cell disease is a complicated condition with various manifestations, a broad range of specialty services are required to meet the needs of children with the disease.
+Sickle cell disease is a complicated condition with various manifestations.
+A broad range of specialty services are required to meet the needs of children with the disease.
 Our children have access to pediatric general surgeons, orthopedists, ophthalmologists and pulmonologists with expertise in the care of children with sickle cell disease.
 All work closely with the Sickle Cell Center team.

 - Transfusion services.
 Chronic blood transfusions are provided to prevent recurrence of stroke in a child who has already experienced stroke or to avoid stroke in a child who has been determined to be at risk for stroke.